Rynchodon/ARMS/Player Readme.txt

-bAllowRadar - radar can be used to detect grids, otherwise functions as a beacon bAllowTurretControl - enables Smart Turret Control (after testing is finished) bTestingTurretControl - enables Smart Turret Control (while in testing stage) fDefaultSpeed - the target minimum speed, when not using V fMaxSpeed - the maximum speed Autopilot is allowed to fly at
+bAllowRadar - radar can be used to detect grids, otherwise functions as a beacon bAllowTurretControl - enables Smart Turret Control (after testing is finished) bTestingTurretControl - enables Smart Turret Control (while in testing stage) fDefaultSpeed - the desired minimum speed, when not using V fMaxSpeed - the maximum speed Autopilot is allowed to fly at

 [h1]Known Issues[/h1]
 Autopilot cannot always control a grid if there are grids attached with landing gear.
 In this case, the remote control will display <NO_PATH>.

-Sometimes when pasting a grid in creative mode, Autopilot will not run for the pasted grid.
+Sometimes when pasting a grid in creative mode, Autopilot will not run properly for the pasted grid.
 I am still working to resolve this issue.

 There is a bug in Space Engineers that occurs when unlocking a connector or landing gear while a player is in a cockpit or passenger seat.
 Autopilot will not take control if this bug occurs. see http://forums.keenswh.com/post/1-061-rare-remote-control-lost-control-bug-7215218